takDesign/react-movie-app/README.md

-This is ridiculously simple React and Redux test code.
+This is a ridiculously simple React and Redux test code.
 What this does is to display user's input from A to B.

 ## Available Scripts